SilverAssist/wp-settings-hub/IMPLEMENTATION.md

 3. Look for **Silver Assist** in the main admin menu (top-level, with shield icon)
 4. You should see your plugin in the dashboard
 5. Click on your plugin's submenu item and verify that your settings page works correctly

-> **Note**: The menu location has changed in v1.1.0+.
-It's now a top-level menu instead of under Settings.

 ---